Terms of Reference

 Maps and the Internet Commission

-• Detect and integrate new trends related to the interconnection of cartography and the Internet such 3D cartography, semantic issues in cartography and spatial data, participatory mapping and co-creation approach in cartography, new education methods related to the Internet, Big data, Linked Open Data or Internet of Things.
+• Research and identify emerging trends in the intersection of cartography and the Internet, such as 3D cartography, semantic issues in cartography and spatial data, participatory mapping and co-creation, new education methods related to the Internet, web 3, data science, Big Data, machine learning, artificial intelligence, virtual and augmented reality, Linked Open Data, and the Internet of Things.

-• Actively promote activities of the commission and ICA in general to eliminate the most critical problem of the Commission on Maps and the Internet, which consists of a low number of active people involved in its activities.
+• Actively promote the activities of the commission and the ICA in general to increase participation and engagement, focusing on addressing the issue of low involvement in the Commission on Maps and the Internet.

-• Foster cooperation with other ICA commissions (for example Commission on Education and Training, Commission on Cartographic Heritage into the Digital, Commission on Location Based Services, Commission on Open Source Geospatial Technologies, Commission on Ubiquitous Mapping or Commission on Use, User and Usability Issues) to support „cross-commissions“ research and sharing information.
+• Foster collaboration and knowledge-sharing with other ICA commissions, such as the Commission on Education and Training, the Commission on Cartographic Heritage into the Digital, the Commission on Location-Based Services, the Commission on Open Source Geospatial Technologies, the Commission on Ubiquitous Mapping, and the Commission on Use, User, and Usability Issues, to facilitate cross-commission research and information exchange; to consider closer interconnection with ICA commissions mentioned above.